Doing Business With Wistar

 - Possession of a valid business license and any other applicable licenses or permits

 - Recent financial statements prepared by a CPA.
-Businesses must be in operation for at least one year in
+Businesses must be in operation for at least one year in their proposed industry

 - Current and relevant business references